 Get Financial Assistance

 The Department provides financial assistance to New York State schools through the State’s Farm-to-School program.
-The Farm-to-School program was launched by Governor Cuomo in 2015.
+The Farm-to-School program was launched in 2015.
 It helps kindergarten through grade 12 schools to increase the purchase of locally grown and produced food for school meals and provides increased economic benefits to New York’s farmers.

 The Farm-to-School program has provided grant funding of up to $100,000 per project to eligible applicants, such as kindergarten through grade 12 school food authorities, public schools, charter schools, not-for-profit schools, Indian tribal organizations, and other entities participating in the National School Lunch Program, the School Breakfast Program, or the Summer Food Service Program.
 Non for-profit entities working with school food authorities and eligible schools are also able to apply during the application period.
 Applications should increase the capacity of schools to procure and serve New York State farm products in school meal programs.